Casualty insurance has seen a decline in coverage and pricing in the 2023, with both of them presenting potential challenges to the insurance market.

-While pricing for worker’s compensation continues to be profitable, consistent and stable, auto liability remains unprofitable, and has seen a continued rate pressure in 2022.
+While pricing for worker’s compensation continues to be profitable, consistent and stable, auto liability remains unprofitable, and has seen a continued rate pressure.

 Pricing in the marketplace is competitive, showing slow increases driven mainly by loss severity.
 Umbrella and excess and market remains challenging with rate and growth in client being major price factors.

 While coverage and pricing have seen a decrease, continues the report, retentions have remained stable with no changes, and although capacity has increased, it still faces potential challenges.

 Insurance capacity is still constrained for difficult risks

 It offers protection from the risk of liabilities.
 For example, it protects if the insured are held accountable for the injuries or property damage to a third party.
 In addition, it compensates third parties who file lawsuits or make formal claims against the insured for problems their insurance covers.

 Capacity is still constrained for difficult risks; being readily available for less complex risks.

 Many insurers have indicated a focus on growth in 2023 with potential to open capacity for difficult risks, which will come with significant rate impacts which reflect the risk.

 Finally, new insurer capacity continues to emerge, but not with lower rates, and very limited appetites.
 Auto liability capacity will continue to be limited, possibly seeing more insurers exit the marketplace.
 Reinsurance market remains capitalised.